Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 ### Service Account Key
 We need the authorization key for the created service account.
-In the Mneu "Service Accounts" klick in the list on the name of the account,
+In the Menu "Service Accounts" click in the list on the name of the account,
 we created in the previous step.
 The go to the "KEYS" Tab, "Add Key"
 "Create new key".
 Choose Json and save the file.
 Rename the file to 'service_account_dc_project_2023.json' and
-save it to your home folder in  `$HOME/.google/`
+save it to your home folder in  `$HOME/.google/`.
+Save this file also later, when we create the VM.

 <br>

 # Local Environment
 ---

 ### Credentials Env Var
 We have to set the path to the credentials json file and save it in a variable.
-export GOOGLE_APPLICATION_CREDENTIALS="<path/to/your/service-account-authkeys>.json".
+`export GOOGLE_APPLICATION_CREDENTIALS="<path/to/your/service-account-authkeys>.json"`.
 We will save it in the .bashrc file in the home folder.
 The following command will add `GOOGLE_APPLICATION_CREDENTIALS="$HOME/.google/service_account_dc_project_2023.json"`
 at the end of the .bashrc file.